What Is Bruxism?

 BOTOX® Cosmetic can be injected into the muscles responsible for bruxing by disabling them enough to prevent grinding, but not enough to disrupt normal functions like speaking and chewing.

-Once bruxing is under control, we can perform a variety of dental procedures to restore the pleasant aesthetic appearance to your smile such as crowns, gum grafts and crown lengthening.
+Once bruxing is under control, a variety of dental procedures can be performed to restore the pleasant aesthetic appearance to your smile such as crowns, gum grafts and crown lengthening.